dslmeinte/evan-lang/documentation/Contributing.md

 On higher level, Evan *needs* love in the following departments, and in the following order:

 1. *Editing behavior of the type widgets.* An editor with which you can't edit, is not...
-	(Currently, you can only select stuff.)
+	(Currently, you can only select stuff and edit it to a very limited extent.)
 1. *Better styling.* Both the chrome ("What chrome?!" "*That* chrome!") and the visualization of the widgets are quite..."fugly"...

 Things that will happen anyway, are fun to, and tick all other boxes that programmers and compiler engineers of all ilks flock to: